FahadRazzaq/ai-serpapi-search/README.md

 # Chatbot Assistant with SerpAPI Integration

-Welcome to the Chatbot Assistant project, a versatile and powerful tool that combines the capabilities of the GPT-3.5 language model and the SerpAPI for intelligent responses and enhanced search functionality.
+Welcome to the Chatbot Assistant project, a versatile and powerful tool that combines the capabilities of the Claude-2 model by Anthropic and the SerpAPI for intelligent responses and enhanced search functionality.

 ## Key Features

 ### 1. State-of-the-Art Language Model

-Our chatbot utilizes the advanced GPT-3.5 language model, enabling human-like conversational interactions and understanding.
+Our chatbot utilizes the advanced Claude-2 model, enabling human-like conversational interactions and understanding.

 ### 2. Dynamic User Engagement